 About The GLBT History Museum

-The GLBT History Museum’s Main Gallery has been remodeled and and is now showing “Queer Past Becomes Present,” the first entirely-new exhibition since the museum opened in 2011.
+The GLBT History Museum’s remodeled Main Gallery is showing “Queer Past Becomes Present,” which includes these subjects:

 Queer Youth: Out and Active